- Introduction |

 WHO CAN APPLY?

 To be recognized as a Civic Engagement Champion, teachers must teach young adolescents.
-Teachers of students in grades 5 through 8 will be eligible in 2019.
+Teachers of students in grades 5 through 8 are eligible.

 The National Council for the Social Studies notes, “Active and responsible citizens are able to identify and analyze public problems, deliberate with other people about how to define and address issues, take constructive action together, reflect on their actions, create and sustain groups, and influence institutions both large and small.”